Environmental

 the Center for Atmoshperic and Environment Modeling at Seoul National University.

-COR: Computer Operated River System In collaboration with RUBICON Systems, Australia, a world-leading company in irrigation and water technology, ESS is preparing POC, a "Proof Of Concept" implementation of its web-based WaterWare management information system for NSW State Water Corporation, and the Murrumbidgee basin and its irrigation systems.
+COR: Computer Operated River System In collaboration with RUBICON Systems, Australia, a world-leading company in open channel control, irrigation and SCADA technology, ESS is preparing POC, a "Proof Of Concept" implementation of its web-based WaterWare management information system for NSW State Water Corporation, and the Murrumbidgee basin and its irrigation systems.
 The emphasis is on real-time operational control of water allocations.
 This is based on a cascade of operational weather forecasts with rainfall-runoff, reservoir management, and irrigation water demand modeling and a dynamic water budget model with embedded economic valuation.
 The non-linear multi-criteria optimization strategy around the models of the WaterWare system is designed to maximize "net benefits" across the basin - including environmental water use and water quality criteria beyond economic efficiency - for win-win solutions in a participatory approach.

-Middle East: ESS has signed a memorandum of understanding with FOCUS-ME in Dubai, specializing in monitoring, measurement and telemetry systems, for cooperation in the Middle East and Iran.
+Middle East: ESS has signed a memorandum of understanding with FOCUS-ME in Dubai, specializing in monitoring, measurement and telemetry systems, for cooperation in the Middle East and Gulf region.
 Planned cooperation spans a broad range of environmental topics and DSS applications such as hydrometeorological forecasts and integrated water resources and irrigation management, forecasting and management of floods and droughts, forest fires, dust/particulates (PM10/PM2.5) forecasting, early warning, and exposure estimates, coastal water quality, etc.

 CourseWare: Within the framework of the AT:net broadband initiative and funded by the Austrian Ministry for Transport, Innovation and Technology, we explore technology enhanced training and (distance) learning, based on the precursor eConsulting project.